amandeepsinghkhanna/amandeepsinghkhanna.github.io/_posts/2022-12-15-feature-selection-techniques.md

     text-align:left;
 }
 </style>
-The process of feature selection (also known as variable selection, attribute selection or variable subset selection) is a core step in the machine leanring (ML)/ statistical modeling process.
+The process of feature selection (also known as variable selection, attribute selection or variable subset selection) is a core step in the machine learning (ML)/ statistical modeling process.
 Feature selection assumes that there are a few features in the data that add little or no value to the performance of the ML/statistical model and can be removed without much deviation in the performance of the model.
-The main objective of feature selection is to reduce the number of features being used in the model in order to imporve its robustness/performance [1].
+The main objective of feature selection is to reduce the number of features being used in the model to improve its robustness/performance [1].
-By reducing the dimensions of the features being used, it also reduces the overall complexity of the model which aid in better generalized learning for the model (i.e., avoids over-fitting of the model) [2].
-In many cases it may also aid in curbing the curse of dimensionality problem.
+Reducing the dimensions of the features being used also reduces the overall complexity of the model which aids in better-generalized learning for the model (i.e., avoids over-fitting of the model) [2].
+In many cases, it may also aid     in curbing the curse of dimensionality problem.
 Broadly, features can be classified into three main categories - *Relevant, Irrelevant & Redundant* [3].
 - **Relevant Features**: Features that have an influence on the feature to be predicted.

 - **Irrelevant Features**: Features that do no have an influence on the feature to be predicted.